Environmental Studies

 ENS 449.
 Agricultural Politics & Policy.
 3,4 Hours.

 Students will learn how various political forces over the last hundred years have shaped food production in the United States and explore current trends and controversies.
 We will highlight the agricultural subsidies, conservation programs, agrochemicals and biotechnology, food safety, organic farming, and the scale and distribution of farmland.
+Course Information: Same as PSC 449.

 ENS 451.
 Undergraduate Capstone.
 3 Hours.

 This is the culminating course in the environmental studies BA degree and must be taken during a student's final undergraduate year.
 The course will integrate knowledge from the diverse areas of environmental thought.
 It will bring together important program themes and apply knowledge, competencies and skills acquired throughout the program.
 The central project for the course is an independent research paper or other approved product that will document the student's ability to incorporate the knowledge from the program and apply it to an original project.
-Course Information: Prerequisite: ENS 251 and ENS 271.
+Course Information: Prerequisites: ENS 251 and ENS 271.

 ENS 455.
 Introduction to Environmental Consulting.
 4 Hours.